-CPHL has developed effective lines of communication between the Chief Compliance Officer and the organization's employees, contractors, agents, directors and members to support the reporting of potential misconduct.
-These lines of communication are confidential, easily accessible, and include in-person, telephone, email, hotline and online reporting.
+Centers Plan for Healthy Living has developed effective lines of communication between the Compliance Officer and the organization's employees, contractors, agents, directors, and members to support the reporting of potential misconduct.
+This system is based on confidentiality, accessibility, in-take procedures and follow-up.

-Any CPHL employee, member, contractor, agent or provider who has concerns or questions about unethical practices, improper employee conduct, fraud or other illegal activities must report these concerns.
-CPHL has made available several avenues for reporting in order to encourage people to report.
-Reports by employees may be made to a supervisor, Human Resources, the Chief Compliance Officer or through the Compliance Hotline.
-Reports made to a supervisor or to any staff from external sources must be immediately referred to the Chief Compliance Officer.
-If an individual is uncertain whether specified conduct is problematic or prohibited, they can contact their supervisor, the Chief Compliance Officer, or Compliance Department for clarification.
-CPHL has an "open door" policy with respect to receiving reports of suspected violations of the Compliance Program and with respect to answering questions concerning adherence to the law and to the Compliance Program.
+Any Centers Plan for Healthy Living employee, member, contractor, agent or provider who develops concerns or questions about unethical practices, improper employee conduct, fraud or other illegal activities must report these activities.
+Centers Plan for Healthy Living has made several avenues for reporting available to accommodate the needs of the person making the report.
+Reports by employees may be made to a supervisor, Human Resources, the Compliance Officer or to the Compliance Hotline.
+Reports made to a supervisor or reports to any staff from external sources must be immediately referred to the Compliance Officer.
+If an individual is uncertain whether specified conduct is problematic or prohibited, then he or she will contact his or her supervisor, the Compliance Officer, or Compliance Department.
+Centers Plan for Healthy Living has an "open door" policy with respect to receiving reports of suspected violations of the Compliance Program and with respect to answering questions concerning adherence to the law and to the Compliance Program.

-Member and provider complaints regarding fraud and abuse should be referred to the Compliance Department.
-How we treat each complaint is determined by the nature of the complaint.
-Members can call, write or e-mail the Member Services Department with concerns about their benefits and to report suspected misconduct.
+Member and provider complaints regarding fraud and abuse are referred to the Compliance Department.
+How we treat each complaint is determined based on the nature of the complaint.
+Members can call, write or e-mail the Member Services Department with their concerns about their MLTCP benefits, and to report suspected misconduct.